Guide to the best Wisconsin Halloween events and activities, including Halloween parties, haunted houses, and more.

 During the day, kids can pick pumpkins in preparation for the festivities and visit the petting zoo.

-There are also dozens of attractions in the barnyard for the kids to explore while gorging out on candy apples (hot cider’s available for grown-ups).
+There are also dozens of attractions in the barnyard for the kids to explore while gorging out on candy apples (hot ciders available for grown-ups).

 At night, those who dare can stray into the Haunted Forest.
+There are surprises aplenty when you risk a journey through the woods.

 Be prepared for frights because there’s an awful lot of them coming your way!